MEETS @ ALCOA HIGH SCHOOL (NEW BUILDING)

 Right now, we are offering a service from 9:00am-10:00am in the AHS Atrium with communion and sermon, alongside limited and concurrent kids classes for elementary age, along with a "mommy/daddy and me room" for preschoolers and younger where parents stay with their kiddos and listen to the audio simulcast while watching the prayer and song slides.

-Our normal worship service is from 10:30am-11:30am.
+We have another worship service from 10:30am-11:30am.
 This service is the same as 9:00am, with no concurrent kids classes.

 What are your safety procedures during the pandemic?